Display calendars from https://openagenda.com on your site.

 - Allow for embedded content : If your events contain embedded content, tick this box to allow the corresponding HTML tags.

 - Load default stylesheets : The plugin provides very basic styling and depends heavily on your theme’s styles.
 Disable this to rely 100% on your theme styles.

-- Delete all calendar content on uninstall ? : controls whether you want to delete all your content on uninstall.
+- Delete all calendar content on uninstall ? : controls whether you want to delete all your calendars on uninstall.

 - Delete all options on uninstall ? : controls whether you want to delete all your calendar settings on uninstall.